 Wedding bands are the only appropriate forms of jewelry a NASCAR driver may wear during a race, due to safety concerns.
 NASCAR drivers may also wear any type of jewelry they desire at pre-race meetings, fan events, and other NASCAR-sanctioned gatherings.

 Jewelry has become a hot accessory over the years for NASCAR drivers looking to express themselves in less permanent ways than what tattoos allow.
 However, unlike tattoos, jewelry could result in safety hazards.
 Necklaces and chains can get caught during a race or accident and become a choking hazard.
+It’s for these reasons that F1 banned jewelry too.

 If they deem any jewelry accessory as unsafe or potentially unsafe, NASCAR will prohibit their drivers from wearing such accessories during a race.
 However, before an event, drivers are free to wear jewelry or any type of accessory.